 “This gave me so much confidence as a kid because I could communicate in a language I could understand.
 I was also able to reach out to hearing friends and neighbors and teach them a few signs so that we could play together.”

 This confidence led Chris to gain a passion for teaching those around him ASL.
 Chris served a mission in Tuscan, Arizona and later graduated from BYUH while playing for the school’s soccer team.
-Chris was the founder and president of the first ASL program at BYUH.
+Chris revived the ASL Club when he was at BYUH and was its president.
 His wife learned ASL without taking any formal classes.

 When asked about his life after graduation, Chris expressed his passion for teaching and how he hopes to reach more people through Sign Like Me.